MihaiDavid05/COVID-Impact-Visualizer/README.md

 For the population and overall deaths data in 2020, we have 265 countries/regions represented.
 We compute the `deaths_per year` from the `deaths_per_1000_people` and the `population_per_year`.
 India, China, USA and Nigeria, in that order, had the most deaths in 2020.

 The *European Flights by Eurocontrol* dataset contains features regarding the number of flights for most European airports (identifiable by the ICAO code) between *January 1st, 2016*, to *May 31st, 2022*.
-There are two sources for the number of IFR flights (for simplicity, commercial flights): one provided by the Network Manager (without missing values) and one by the Airport Operator (contain *~69.72%* missing values, imposing an argument to remove these features).
+There are two sources for the number of IFR flights (for simplicity, commercial flights): one provided by the Network Manager (without missing values) and one by the Airport Operator (containing *~69.72%* missing values, imposing an argument to remove these features).

-The dataset is inner joined with the *IATA/ICAO List by IP2Location* dataset that describes the airports worldwide with details about the location (i.e., `latitude` and `longitude` required for visualizing airports on maps) on the `APT_ICAO` column.
+The dataset is inner-joined with the *IATA/ICAO List by IP2Location* dataset that describes the airports worldwide with details about the location (i.e., `latitude` and `longitude` required for visualizing airports on maps) on the `APT_ICAO` column.

 ### Related work